click on your browser menu above ⁞ to translate the website in your language.

 QUALITY AND RESPECT OF A RARE FRUIT

 From the cultivation of the vanilla vines to its flowers blooming and the vanilla pods well crystallised in their glass tubes, it's a 2 years process - at least - and every year bring its specificity and changes, impacting vanilla pods production and quality.
-Whether it's unaware resellers who know too little about vanilla to source high quality pods, or companies that willfully sell low quality in vacuum bags, here is what you must pay attention to when buying vanilla pods:
+Whether it's unexperienced resellers, or some who willfully selling low quality in bundles and vacuum bags, here is too what you must pay attention to when sourcing and buying vanilla pods:

 MOLD - a white, brownish and black fungus that grows and spreads on vanilla beans as white fluffy, cottony starcher looking like fuzz or dry bleachy foam matter - is the worst enemy of vanilla farmers.
 It happens on vanilla pods that have too much moisture and too little vanillin content, that aren’t mature enough or improperly cured and prepared, and are the result of bad practices.